 #1 – going to put leaves, couch stuffing, rugs (or other porous material) in the container and then put it in the trash

 #2 – going to pour it on unwanted plants they wanted to kill

 #4 – store it…please note, women were the only ones that answered “store it”

 Save Maumee is looking for a designated place the public can drop off household hazardous waste on a regular schedule.

 The public would understand a posted sign stating DO NOT LEAVE MATERIALS HERE – but IF there were materials left on the front porch, it would still NOT be going into our landfills or surface water via easy but hazardous pour down a storm sewer grate.

 To be green and offset costs, you could use a Product Exchange Program: Cleaning, automotive, and garden products would be donated by residents to the Product Exchange Program for other residents to take home and repurpose.
 This free program is available at all of the county’s permanent HHW sites.

 With all the work going into Riverfront Development and how important the economy is closely tied to our most important resource our three rivers.
 As the 2nd largest City in the State we should set the example for other communities, not trail behind.
 This is perfect time to provide the public with a drop off site more than the once per year – in September – Tox Away Day.

-IF you are concerned with cost of such a program, please look to the manufacturers and distributors of these hazardous products to reclaim what they have made money selling on there store shelves to the public.
+IF you are concerned with cost of such a program, please look to the manufacturers and distributors of these hazardous products to reclaim what they have made money selling to the public.

 BEST RESOURCES WEBSITE! https://mdc.itap.purdue.edu/dept.asp